 Co-Founder | Executive Director | English Instructor

 Roger first discovered his passion for languages as an AFS foreign exchange student studying German in Switzerland, which set off his addiction for traveling and studying abroad.
-By the time Roger had finished a B.A. in English and Classical Studies at the University of Idaho, he’d participated in two other study abroad programs, including Semester at Sea, and a semester studying Spanish in Buenos Aires (where he met his beautiful wife Julieta).
+Roger earned a B.A. in English with a minor in Classical Studies from the University of Idaho and participated in two other study abroad programs, including Semester at Sea, and a semester studying Spanish in Buenos Aires (where he met his beautiful wife Julieta).
 After completing his degree, he served as an English language assistant in Austria through the Fulbright Commission.
 In addition to CR Languages, Roger also designs websites for small businesses through a sister company, Made Right Media.
 Growing up in the mountains of Central Idaho, he also has a passion for the outdoors and can occasionally be seen floating the river, skiing, or slaying trout.

 Mandarin Chinese Instructor